The history of pearls

 The ancient Greeks believed that pearls should be a part of weddings.
 It was believed that if a bride wore pearl jewellery on her wedding day that she would have a happy marriage with few tears.
 The word “pearl” has become highly associated with “love.”

 The Egyptian queen, Cleopatra, renowned for her legendary beauty provides a well-known romantic anecdote from her courtship with Mark Antony.
-Their romance is one of the greatest love stories of all time and legend has it that Cleopatra bet Mark Antony that she could serve the most expensive dinner of all time.
-The next evening, the table was laid with bare plates and glasses of wine.
-Cleopatra is said to have simply removed one of her priceless pearl earrings and dropped it in her wine glass to dissolve.
+It has been reported that Cleopatra bet Mark Antony that she could serve the most expensive dinner of all time.
+Cleopatra simply removed one of her priceless pearl earrings and dropped it in her wine glass to dissolve.
 Pearls were highly revered and very expensive in that era.
 Needless to say, she won the wager!